-If the owner chooses to appeal or resubmit an RCS, HUD/ CA may prepare a shortterm renewal at the then-current rents, to allow time for processing the appeal.
-Any rent increases because of the appeal, will be retroactive.
-Submission of a new study restarts processing.
-If the owner chooses to appeal, the owner must follow the process outlined under Section 9-18 below.
+If the Owner chooses to appeal or resubmit their RCS, HUD/CA may, upon the Owner's request, prepare a short-term renewal at the then-current rents to allow time for processing the appeal.
+Any rent increases because of the appeal will be retroactive to the date of execution of the short-term renewal contract.
+Submission of a new study restarts the processing timeline.
+If the Owner chooses to appeal, the Owner may submit one revised version of the study with the materials supporting the appeal.
+Further revisions of the study will not be considered.

-9-18 OWNER APPEALS
+9-18.
+OWNER APPEALS